BjornL1/to_the_list_gd2/README.md

 #### Colour Scheme
 Colour created in Coolors.

-The color scheme of the site predominantly features a blend of green and celadon (light grey).
+The color scheme of the site predominantly features a blend of green and celadon (light gray).
 The primary focus was on maintaining a distinct header while ensuring that the background color for sign-in/up/out pages and list/item views is calm yet clearly delineates and distinguishes the content for the user.

 The color palette was created using Coolors, while extracting the colors from the website was accomplished using Pick Color Online
 ![header](docs/readme_images/background_colour.png)